Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   - One or more simulation meshes, for example with an AdnSkin deformer applied and properly configured.
    - A final mesh without animation or deformation.

-The AdnSkinMerge deformer will get applied to the final mesh which will  be the result of blending the animation and simulation meshes.
+The AdnSkinMerge deformer will be applied to the final mesh which will  be the result of blending the animation and simulation meshes.

 <figure>
   <img src="images/setup_skin_merge_0.png">